Elemental-Designs/QA-Service/README.md

 ## Project Overview

-> Initially implemented service to replace API and query from a Relational Database (PostgreSQL)
+> Initially implemented service to replace API and query from a Relational Database

+> Handled & ETL 10 million rows of data into Postgres

 > Service initially handled 100 Clients per second with a response time of 62ms